Brayford

 Brayford is a village and civil parish in Devon, England, situated about 5 mi from South Molton and 6 mi from Barnstaple.
 It lies on Exmoor and sits beneath open areas of common land.
 It is a small rural community and in the surrounding area are many farms.

 Brayford is around 1 mile from the hamlet of Charles and is also host to several quarries.
 The village can be found along the Ilfracombe - South Molton Road in North Devon, and is also near to the North Devon Link Road which connects the area with the M5.
+It is also located on the River Bray.

 The large Brayford Quarry lies on the outskirts of the village.
 It is operated by Hansons but remains an asset of Archibald Nott & Sons.